‘Bikini Barista’ Coffee Shop In California Forced To Close After City Officials Say Outfits Are Too Revealing

 A California coffee shop where customers were served by women wearing skimpy bikinis has been forced to close after town officials decided the operation was more on par with an “adult entertainment venue” than a coffee shop.

 As Fox News reports, Bottoms Up Espresso is a chain of coffee shops in California, with its flagship locations in Modesto but other locations as far away as Bakersfield to the south and Chico to the north.
-Further, the chain has plans to expand into other California towns, as well as into Arizona, says owner Nate Wilson.
+Furthermore, the chain has plans to expand into other California towns, as well as into Arizona, says owner Nate Wilson.

 However, plans to expand into the Bay Area town of American Canyon were over for Wilson as soon as they began.
 That’s because town officials decided that the baristas’ skimpy outfits are more like those of a strip club than a place to get coffee.